andreapadula/FullStackWebsite/README.md

 # FullStackWebsite

-A full stack website to buy and rent skii and snowboars.
+A full stack website to buy and rent skis and snowboards.
 Front and back end all working.